 - Pre-heat the oven to 200 C/400 F/Gas 6.

-- Spoon/squeeze the tomato puree across the base of the pastry round and spread into a circle leaving a clean pastry edge of approximately 5 cm/2 inches wide.
+- Spoon/squeeze the tomato puree across the base of the pastry and spread evenly, leaving a clean pastry edge of approximately 5 cm/2 inches wide.

 - Sprinkle a layer of cheddar cheese on top of the tomato puree.

-- Arrange the sliced onion and sausages on the top of the cheese.
+- Arrange the sliced onion and sausages on top of the cheese.

-- Top with scattered sweetcorn and seasoning and some Mozzarella cheese.
+- Top with scattered sweetcorn and seasoning and Mozzarella cheese.

-- Brush the pastry edge with milk and using a sharp knife, make slightly angled cuts to about two-thirds the width of the pastry strip at intervals of about 7 cm/2½ inches.
+- Brush the pastry edge with milk.
+Use a sharp knife to make slightly angled cuts to about two-thirds the width of the pastry strip at intervals of about 7 cm/2½ inches.

-- Bake for 30 to 40 minutes on a piece of baking paper on a baking tray, until the pastry is golden, puffed and crisp.
+- Bake the galette for 30 to 40 minutes until the pastry is golden, puffed and crisp.